 Wipe up as much of the vomit as you can by using a rag or scooping it up with a spoon.

-Apply Stain-X Carpet Stain Remover or Up & Out Spot Shot Carpet Stain Remover or a similar stain remover (do not use these on wool rugs) to the area.
+Apply Stain-X Carpet Stain Remover, Spot Shot Instant Carpet Stain Remover, or a similar stain remover to the area.
+(Do not use these products on wool rugs.)
 Make sure you do not force the stain deeper into the pile of the rug.

 Mix 1 teaspoon of mild, non-alkali detergent with 1/2 pint lukewarm water.
 Sponge and blot the liquid with an absorbent pad until there is no more stain to remove.
 You can also try sponging the area with a mixture of 1 tablespoon ammonia and 1 cup warm water.
 (Do not use ammonia on wool rugs.)
 Blot the excess liquid, and continue until there is no more stain to lift.

-Place an absorbent pad over the damp area, then set a heavy item on top to weigh it down (or you can simply step on the pad).
-When the liquid is fully absorbed, take the pad off and let the carpet air-dry thoroughly.
+Place an absorbent pad over the damp area, then set a heavy item on top to weigh it down (or simply step on the pad).
+When the liquid is fully absorbed, take the pad off and let the carpet air dry thoroughly.